Mike-Aniki/Aniki-ReMake/README.md

 ![screenshot03](screenshot03.png)
 __________________________________________________________________________

-To fully enjoy this theme, please follow the configuration instructions in Playnite:
+To fully enjoy this theme, please follow the configuration instructions :

 - To change the theme layout: In the theme folder, you'll find a folder called "Theme Option".
 Simply copy the "view" folder (from the corresponding zip file) into the main theme folder.